ssabug/choppah/README.md

 It will create the folders and copy the plugin data in **${HOME}/.ssabug/choppah/**

- - load the plugin in your daw
+ - load the plugin in your DAW

 ## Building
 ### Linux
  - git clone the repo or get a release zip.
 Extract if necessary.
- - in file **Builds/LinuxMakefile/Makefile** modify variable **JUCE_MODULES_INSTALLATION_DIR** to point to your juce module directory
+ - Then `cd choppah`
- - build with `cd Builds/LinuxMakefile/ && clear && make clean && make`
+ - Run the build script with `./Ressources/scripts/build_linux_vst3.sh $(pwd)`
+ - The script will ask for your **JUCE/modules** path
- - the VST3 is the  **Builds/LinuxMakefile/build/chopper.vst3** directory
+ - the VST3 folder will be in the  **Builds/LinuxMakefile/build/chopper.vst3** directory

-Tested OSs  : fedora, arch linux
+Tested OSs  : Fedora, Arch Linux

-Tested DAWs : bitwig
+Tested DAWs : Bitwig